Forty Creek Confederation Oak Reserve Whisky

 What makes this whisky unique is that it has been finished in Canadian Oak Barrels.
 These oak barrels were made from oak trees (growing only 40 miles from the distillery) which began their growth in Canadian soil approximately 150 years ago at the time of Confederation (The birth of Canada as a nation), hence the name Confederation Oak.

-When I spoke to John Hall (Forty Creek founder and Whisky Maker), he mentioned that Canadian oak trees are heavier and more dense than American oak due to the harsher Canadian climate.
+When I spoke to John Hall (Forty Creek founder and Whisky Maker) about this whisky, he mentioned that Canadian oak trees are heavier and more dense than American oak due to the harsher Canadian climate.
 As a result, the oak barrels impart a different flavour characteristic to the whisky.
 The vanillans are more pronounced, and the wood tannins seem to be slightly stronger.
 In fact, John told me he almost scrapped this whisky altogether when after the first and the second years of ‘finishing’ in the Canadian oak barrels, the whisky was, to him, harsh and unappealing.
-But rather than scrapping the whisky, he allowed time to take its course, and to his delight the whisky mellowed considerably after the third year of finishing, and the desired flavour profile for his whisky was achieved.
+But rather than scrapping the whisky, he allowed time to take its course.
+To his delight the whisky mellowed considerably after the third year of finishing, and the desired flavour profile for his whisky was achieved.

 In the Bottle 5/5